gliluaume/DbApi/README.md

 Is an interface packing command parameters.

 #### OraCommandDescriptor
-An implementation of ```csharp ICommandDescriptor``` for Oracle.
+An implementation of ```ICommandDescriptor``` for Oracle.

 ### Readers
 Provides main classes.

 #### LambdaDataReader
 Allows retrieving generic collection from a query using IDataReader and DataReflectionReader.
-Is ```csharp IDisposable```, manages DBMS connection and resources disposing.
+Is ``` IDisposable```, manages DBMS connection and resources disposing.

 #### DataReflectionReader
 Instanciate object mapping public properties witch DbAttribute value equals query field name.
-Uses a ```csharp Dictionary<string, PropertyInfo>``` as a cache for performance reasons (reflection may be dramatically slow).
+Uses a ``` Dictionary<string, PropertyInfo>``` as a cache for performance reasons (reflection may be dramatically slow).

 #### OracleWrapper
 Is an implementation of a LambdaDataReader specifying connection and command for oracle.
 Provides an easy way to get data from an oracle database.